alraiana/wichita-traffic-citations-analysis/README.md

 # wichita-traffic-citations-analysis
-Understanding and Modeling the Outcomes of Police Traffic Citations in Wichita Kansas using Stanford Open Policing Project Data from 2018-2020
+Understanding and Modeling the Outcomes of Police Traffic Citations in Wichita, Kansas, using Stanford Open Policing Project Data from 2018-2020

 ## Project Description:
 The Stanford Open Policing Project dataset for Wichita, Kansas was used to create a binomial model to determine what the strongest factors are for a severe disposition outcome (“Guilty”, “Nollo Contendre”, etc.) after interaction with the Wichita police.
-26 variables were selected that provided statistical soundness, predictive contribution, and were supported with domain knowledge.
+26 variables were selected that provided statistical soundness, predictive contribution, and were supported with domain knowledge (variables and reasons for selection or rejection along with reasoning can be found [here](Data/VariableChoicesWithSourcesWichita.xlsx).
 It should be noted that officer, court, and judge information were not provided, and Hispanic was no longer recorded as a race due to policy changes.
 The resulting binomial model had these metrics.

 | Metric                  | Value   | Interpretation                                    |